selfup/smache/README.md

 1. At this point scale down to a good amount of nodes
 1. Let the cache rebuild
-1. scale up or let autoscalers do their thing
+1. Scale up or let autoscalers do their thing